web2py/py4web/docs/chapter-03.rst

 be created by *pip* on the system’s path, but not if you type the *–user* option by mistake.

-Istalling using a virtual environment
+Installing using a virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A full installation of any complex python application like py4web will